feathersui/feathersui-starling/documentation/help/markdown/migration-guide-3.0.md

 Removed API										| How to Migrate
 ----------------------------------------------- | -----------------------------
+`BitmapFontTextRenderer.snapToPixels`			| Pixel snapping is enabled by default, and it should not be disabled or it will make the text blurry.
 `ImageLoader.snapToPixels`						| Use the [`pixelSnapping`](../api-reference/feathers/controls/ImageLoader.html#pixelSnapping) property instead, which is also the name of the new property on `starling.display.Image`.
 `ImageLoader.smoothing`						| Use the [`textureSmoothing`](../api-reference/feathers/controls/ImageLoader.html#textureSmoothing) property instead, which is also the new name of the property on `starling.display.Image`.
 `Scale3Image`									| Create a `starling.display.Image` and set its `scale9Grid` property.